 5. Aberdeenshire, Scotland

 Fancy embarking on a Scotland road trip this year?
-Make sure that the beautiful Aberdeenshire is on your list.
+Make sure that the beautiful Aberdeenshire is on your list of best UK staycations.
 There's something magical about a trip to the Scottish Highlands.
 Always inspiring awe and wonder, it's unlike any other place on earth.
 This part of the highlands is the perfect destination for discovering Scotland's rich history, housing the historic counties of Aberdeenshire and Kincardineshire, as well as part of Banffshire.
 You're never far from the water in lush Aberdeenshire, with a number of rivers running through the area, including the River Dee, River Don, and River Deveron as well.
 It's also the best place in Scotland to spot dolphins!

 If you want to stop off at a few different destinations, the North Coast 500, also know as Scotland's 'Route 66' offers incredible landscapes.
 The route starts in the city of Inverness, then weaves along the west coast to Applecross, and then on to the towns of Torridon and Ullapool.